 The key to tackling health inequities will be prevention.
-An individual's health outcomes are impacted by the first 1,000 days of life and, in adulthood, their lifestyle choices and the environment in which they live.
-A whole-system approach will therefore be needed that prioritises and amplifies the importance of prevention throughout the life course and addresses factors that will be exacerbated by climate change and the nature emergency, such as the affordability of healthy food and air quality.
-Cardiff and the Vale's 'Move More, Eat Well' plan for tackling obesity, as well as health inequity, provides the framework for this, aligned to Welsh Government's Healthy Weight: Healthy Wales Strategy.
+An individual's health outcomes are impacted by the first 1000 days of life and, in adulthood, their lifestyle choices and the environment in which they live.
+A whole system approach will therefore be needed that prioritises and amplifies the importance of prevention throughout the life course and addresses factors that will be exacerbated by climate change and the nature emergency, such as the affordability of healthy food and air quality.
+Cardiff and Vale's (Move More, Eat Well' plan for tackling obesity, as well as health inequity, provides the framework for this, aligned to Welsh Government's Healthy Weight: Healthy Wales Strategy.
 It is recognised that, moving forward, key partner strategies relating to healthy weight, food, active travel, physical activity, smoking and access to green and blue spaces will need to be closely aligned to develop innovative and data-led approaches to prevention and behaviour change.
 Priorities include childhood immunisation, screening, obesity, smoking and air quality.

 The cost of living crisis presents a significant challenge that is leading to increasing levels of food and fuel poverty.
 The affordability of food is also likely to be affected by climate change and the subsequent nature emergency, with impacts on crop yields leading to food price spikes.
-This will also impact on the health of people living in poverty or households with low income as increased global CO_2 emissions could impact on the availability and affordability of certain crops and therefore the ability to access healthy food.
+This will also impact on the health of people living in poverty or households with low income as increased CO2 emissions could impact on the availability and affordability of certain crops and therefore ability to access healthy food.
+Along with providing the Real Living Wage, meeting the cost of living challenge will therefore require fundamental changes to the sourcing and production of food to keep costs down.
 Cardiff's local food partnership, Food Cardiff, brings together over 200 partners to tackle these issues.
 The cost of living crisis could also lead to an increase in homelessness.
 As well as accelerating the delivery of the city's affordable housing programme, embedding the city's 'no going back' approach to homelessness will need to be a priority, working in partnership to identify individuals and families at risk of homelessness and prevent this where possible, whilst supporting and assisting those who need it to access permanent accommodation and move towards independent living without delay.
 This will include the delivery of a trauma-informed, public health-based approach to support the vulnerable, especially those with street-based lifestyles.